Key points about Cerumol ear drops

 • Repeat twice a day for 3 days if needed.

-• The loosened wax usually comes out on its own, but if any wax remains, see your doctor.
+• The loosened wax usually comes out on its own, but if any wax remains, see your healthcare provider.

-• Do not use for longer than 3 days without contacting your doctor.
+• Don't use fit or longer than 3 days without contacting your healthcare provider.

-• If you have any difficulty with this or any concerns, contact your doctor or pharmacist for advice.
+• If you have any difficulty using the ear drops, or if you have any concerns, contact your healthcare provider or pharmacist for advice.

 Read more about how to apply ear drops.